Jhabindra-bioinfo/DeepH-Immune/README.md

 ### Example Input Data Format
-    Each row represents a peptide–MHC pair.
+    Each row represents a peptide–MHC pair with immunogenicity labels (o or 1).
     -HLA-DRB1-0101 KAGVYKLTGAIMHYG 0
     -HLA-DRB5-0101 RFSWGAEGQRPGFGY 0